makersinstitute/.net-academy/README.md

    - Student understand know about unit test
    - Student understand how to testing the model
    - Student understand how to testing controllers
-   - Student understand how to functional UI testing
+   - Student understand how to testing view rendering
 - Pre-reading:
   - [What is unit testing and how do you do it](http://stackoverflow.com/questions/652292/what-is-unit-testing-and-how-do-you-do-it)
   - [The Beginner’s Guide to Unit Testing: What Is Unit Testing?](https://code.tutsplus.com/articles/the-beginners-guide-to-unit-testing-what-is-unit-testing--wp-25728)